h3lio5/linguistic-style-transfer-pytorch/README.md

 To get a basic overview of the paper, read the [summary](summary.md).

+NOTE: Please note that there are many unresolved bugs in the implementation and don't expect to get the correct results.
+Please use it only as a reference implementation.

 ## 1.Setup Instructions and Dependencies
 You may setup the repository on your local machine by either downloading it or running the following line on `terminal`.